July 2008

 2. The question of species.
 How many were there?
 Does "two of every kind of animal" mean two elephants, or two African and two Indian elephants?
 I'll assume the former (the 5000 or so years post-flood seems to have been plenty for differentiation).

 3. The question of meat eating.
 After the Flood, Noah is given the right to eat meat.
-Probably the nadir of animal populations, and suddenly Lamb is on the menu.
+Probably the nadir of animal populations, and suddenly lamb is on the menu.

 4. The question of inbreeding.
 'Nough said.